Update: This post is current as of 11/1/16.

 - Most of the activities we have found to do in the area have centered around water sports.
 A really nice place to visit is St. Andrews State Park, where part of the run takes place.
 Here you can enjoy all sorts of water sports, the nature trails, or just sit on the white sand beach.
-You can always check Visit Panama City Beach and TripAdvisor to see what activities others have found in case we’ve missed something.
+You can always check Visit Panama City Beach and other bloggers to see what activities others have found in case we’ve missed something.

 - The Welcome Banquet will be held on Thursday from 5:30 – 7:15 pm at the Boardwalk Beach Resort Main Ballroom.

 - There will be a complimentary Pancake Breakfast at the Boardwalk Beach Resort on Friday morning from 8 – 10 am.